Email Etiquette and Failing Businesses

-There are those that believe email etiquette it is a choice.
-Something that can be disregarded.
-Ironically and perhaps coincidentally these are the same folks that tend to be the ones who gripe and complain that their businesses are not doing well.
+Some believe email etiquette is a choice—something you can disregard.
+Yet, ironically and perhaps coincidentally, these are the same folks that tend to be the ones who gripe and complain that their businesses are not doing well.

 Could there be a correlation?

 What type of person would you prefer to communicate with?

 Courteous, concise, and professional?

 Or terse, confusing, and cryptic?